Aronwebpro/react-native-components/TimePickerModal/README.md

 ## Modal to pick Time with Native UI styles for React Native

 This is simple solution if you need Modal to pick time.
-I for iOS I'm using Modal with custom time picker, for Android using React Native TimePickerAndroid Component.
+This is for iOS only, because Android has React Native Component TimePickerAndroid to pick time.

 ## Demo iOS: